cryptrunner49/tulipscript/TULIPSCRIPT_USAGE.md

 - The `inner` function captures `a` and `b` from `outer` and `c` and `d` from `middle`, demonstrating closure scope.
 - Calling `outer()` executes the nested functions, summing the variables to output `10` (1 + 3 + 2 + 4).
-- Seed’s `fn` keyword defines functions, which can be nested arbitrarily.
+- TulipScript’s `fn` keyword defines functions, which can be nested arbitrarily.

 ---